Nature and conservation

-Captain Mein Smith named the island ‘Quail’ after seeing native quail here in 1842; they were extinct by 1875.
+Captain Mein Smith named the island ‘Quail’ after seeing native quail/koreke here in 1842; they were extinct by 1875.

-The island was farmed briefly in 1851 by the Ward brothers - until two of the brothers drowned in the harbour - and then it passed through several hands until it was used as a Quarantine Station in 1875 for new immigrants.
+The island's history of agriculture began in 1851 with the Ward brothers.
+After two of the brothers drowned in the harbour, the island passed through several hands until it was established as a Quarantine Station in 1875 for new immigrants.
 Later the island was used as an important animal quarantine facility.

 In 1907 the only leprosy colony in New Zealand was established on the island, and this housed several patients until 1925, when the remaining lepers were sent to a colony in Fiji.

 After the turn of the century, when Antarctic exploration was at its peak, the island was used to quarantine and train dogs and ponies for Scott and Shackleton’s expeditions.

 There are replica dog kennels and a replica leprosy patient’s hut built on the island by students of Cathedral College.
 The quarantine barracks have been restored and moved down to the beach front.
 These historic sites offer glimpses into the island's rich history.

-Ōtamahua/Quail Island lies within Lyttelton Harbour/Te Whakaraupō, close to Christchurch City.
+Ōtamahua/Quail Island lies within Te Whakaraupō/Lyttelton Harbour, close to Christchurch City.

-A regular bus service runs between Christchurch City and Lyttelton (#28) and includes a stop at B jetty.
+A regular bus service runs between Christchurch City and Lyttelton (#28) and includes a stop at B jetty, Lyttelton Wharf.
 Further information about bus services is available online at Metro Info or phone +64 3 366 8855.

 Know before you go

-- Toilets are located at Whakamaru Beach (Swimmers Beach) and Skiers Beach.
+- Toilets are located at Whakamaru Beach (swimmers beach), Skiers Beach and the Caretaker's Cottage.